keras-team/autokeras/docs/templates/tutorial/faq.md

 ## How to use multiple GPUs?
-You can use the `distribution_strategy` argument when initializing any model you created with AutoKeras, like AutoModel, ImageClassifier, StructuredDataRegressor and so on.
+You can use the `distribution_strategy` argument when initializing any model you created with AutoKeras, like AutoModel, ImageClassifier and so on.
 This argument is supported by Keras Tuner.
 AutoKeras supports the arguments supported by Keras Tuner.
 Please see the discription of the argument [here](https://keras-team.github.io/keras-tuner/documentation/tuners/#tuner-class).